civican/legisinfo/44-1/bills/C-290/bill_text.md

 Paragraph 11(1)(a) of the Act is replaced by the following:

-provide, **on request, non-financial support — including information on appropriate resources and recourse mechanisms —** to a public servant who has made a protected disclosure, has witnessed another public servant making a protected disclosure, has collaborated with another public servant in the making of a protected disclosure or has been mis­taken for a public servant who made a protected disclosure;
+provide, on request, non-financial support — including information on appropriate resources and recourse mechanisms — to a public servant who has made a protected disclosure, has witnessed another public servant making a protected disclosure, has collaborated with another public servant in the making of a protected disclosure or has been mis­taken for a public servant who made a protected disclosure;

-subject to paragraph (c) and any other Act of Parliament and to the principles of procedural fairness and natural justice, protect the identity of persons involved in the disclosure process, including that of **any person referred to in paragraph (a), any other witness and any person** alleged to be responsible for **a wrongdoing**;
+subject to paragraph (c) and any other Act of Parliament and to the principles of procedural fairness and natural justice, protect the identity of persons involved in the disclosure process, including that of any person referred to in paragraph (a), any other witness and any person alleged to be responsible for a wrongdoing;

 ### Section 5.1